-Course Outcomes Assessment CO1 Understand and describe areas of criminal justice, law and society through a critical analysis of the subject.
-A1, A2 &A3 CO2 Analyze lacunas within the criminal justice system and suggest the amendments to provide justice according to the changing needs of the society.
-A1, A2&A3 CO3 Summarize the process of judicial review and identify criteria used by courts to evaluate the constitutionality of criminal law of India.
-A1 & A3 CO4 Identify and synthesize social theory about crime, justice, and social deviance and explain and address various obstacles and barriers experienced by individuals before, during, and after internment.
-A2 & A3 CO5 Problem-solve complex issues in the criminal justice system and society related to policy, law enforcement, vulnerability, and marginalization.
-A2 & A3
+Course Outcomes Assessment CO1 Understand and describe areas of criminal justice, law and society A1, A2 &A3 through a critical analysis of the subject.
+CO2 Analyze lacunas within the criminal justice system and suggest the A1, A2&A3 amendments to provide justice according to the changing needs of the society.
+CO3 Summarize the process of judicial review and identify criteria used A1 & A3 by courts to evaluate the constitutionality of criminal law of India.
+CO4 Identify and synthesize social theory about crime, justice, and A2 & A3 social deviance and explain and address various obstacles and barriers experienced by individuals before, during, and after internment.
+CO5 Problem-solve complex issues in the criminal justice system and A2 & A3 society related to policy, law enforcement, vulnerability, and marginalization.

-Task Task type Task mode Weightage (%) A1: Mid exam Individual Written (short/long) 20 A2 Project/ Presentation Individual Project presentation 20 A3: End Exam Individual Written (short/long) 60
+Weightage Task Task type Task mode (%) A1: Mid exam Individual Written (short/long) 20 A2 Project/ Individual Project presentation 20 Presentation marviadai Troject presentation 20 A3: End Exam Individual Written (short/long) 60